BaseAdresseNationale/id-fix/README.md

 ### Log Modes
 In development mode (when NODE_ENV is not set to production), the logger outputs the logs to the console.

-In production mode (when NODE_ENV is set to production), the logger writes the logs to a file using the winston-daily-rotate-file transport.
+In production mode (when NODE_ENV is set to production), the logger writes the logs to a file using the winston-daily-rotate-file library.
 The log files are rotated daily and are stored in the logs directory.
 The filename of the log files is in the format id-fix-YYYY-MM-DD.log.
 For more details about the rotation settings (max file size, max number of file, ...), please refer to the logger.ts file.

 ### Log Format
 The logs are formatted in JSON and each log entry includes a timestamp.